-This relation will be useful to find quasi-normal modes.\\ Before end of this section we would like to discuss special behaviors of the effective potential.
-Here we set $p=0$, and rewrite the effective potential for $c=0$ which is corresponding to the case of the charged black hole without the dilaton field.
-In that case the effective potential is given by,
+This relation will be useful to find quasi-normal modes.\\ Now, we discuss the effective potential at special limits.
+Here, we set $p=0$ and $c=0$, which is corresponding to case of the charged black hole without dilaton field.
+Therefore, the effective potential is reduced to following expression,

-It is clear that the effective potential enhanced due to the black hole charge.
+It is clear that the effective potential is enhanced due to black hole charge.

-\section{Imaginary part of the retarded Green's function}
+\section{.
+Imaginary part of the retarded Green's function}

-In order to obtain quasi-normal modes of scalar field $\phi$ in the black hole we should find retarded Green's function.
-As we know the imaginary part of the retarded Green's function is known as spectral function.
-It yields us to frequency of the quasi-normal modes.
-We use results of the Ref.
-[38] to write the retarded Green's function.
-In that case by using equation of motion one can rewrite the action (13) as the following,
+The retarded Green's function helps us to obtain the quasi-normal modes of scalar field $\phi$ in the black hole background.
+It is known that the imaginary part of the retarded Green's function is called the spectral function which is used to find the frequency of the quasi-normal modes.
+In this paper we use previous results [34] to write the retarded Green's function.
+So, one can rewrite the Eq.
+(13) as,

-where $\phi_{k}(z)$ satisfies equation of motion and one can expand it in terms of obtained solution in the previous section.
-So, for the case of finite temperature one can write,
+where we used equation of motion and $\phi_{k}(z)$ satisfies this equation.
+So, one can expand it in terms of obtained solutions.
+Hence, for case of finite temperature one can obtain,

-In the action (28) we should integrate over $z$ and set $\phi(z_{h})=0$.
-Then after some calculations it is found that the imaginary part of the retarded Green's function is proportional to the $\frac{\mathcal{B}_{(-)}}{\mathcal{A}_{(-)}}$.
-This quantity called spectral function.
-In the AdS/CFT point of view the spectral function is in the AdS side which is dual of the correlation function in the CFT side.
-Therefore we use the following relation [38] to obtain imaginary part of the retarded Green's function,
+In Eq.
+(28) we integrate over $z$ and set $\phi(z_{h})=0$.
+Then, it is found that imaginary part of the retarded Green's function is proportional to $\mathcal{B}_{(-)}/\mathcal{A}_{(-)}$ which is called spectral function.
+In AdS/CFT correspondence, the spectral function is in AdS side which is dual of the correlation function in the other side.
+Therefore, we can use following relation [36] to obtain imaginary part of the retarded Green's function,

-In the above expression we should evaluate functions in the near horizon limit.
-In that case one can obtain,
+In Eq.
+(30) we evaluate functions in the near horizon limit.
+In that case, one can obtain,